RookieRob222/Project_Simon/routes/README.md

 #Routing functions will be placed in this folder.
-#Routing functions are used to easily map actions to the appropriate
+#Router listens for the http requests and passes it to the appropriate
-#file without having to type out the url path each time
+#controller functions.